 Over het IJ Festival – 13th to 23rd of July

 The Over The Egg festival (no actual eggs involved) is a summer theater and arts celebration that’s held on the other side of the IJ river, on and around the NDSM Werf.
 Don’t want to swim?
-Then you’ll happy to know there are free ferries leaving several times per hour from the behind central station.
+Then you’ll be happy to know there are free ferries leaving several times per hour from behind the central station.

 The shows themselves will be presented in shipping containers.
 Admittedly, a lot of the theater is in Dutch.
 So, if you don’t speak the language it will sound like people coming together to torture the letter ‘g’.